bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

 }
 ```

 The separate test runs - for example, against different build variants - should be placed in different sub-directories within the test results directory of the Step.
-Unlike the `BITRISE_TEST_RESULT_DIR`, these directories are not created automatically: they must be created by the user.
-So the directory structure should be something like this:
+Unlike the `BITRISE_TEST_RESULT_DIR`, these directories are not created automatically: they must be created during the build.
+The directory structure should be something like this:

 ```
 Build Test Result directory